eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 To interact with your contract send a transaction on your local EOS node.
 Transactions on EOS are made of `actions`.
 Send a single action to your contract.

-You can also create a test account from which to send the action.
+You must also create a test account from which to send the action.

 ```shell
 dune --create-account testaccount